innius/grafana-video-panel/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/1dee2585eb412f913cbb/test_coverage)](https://codeclimate.com/github/grafana/simple-react-panel/test_coverage) -->

 This template is a starting point for building Grafana Panel Plugins in Grafana 7.0+

-## What is Grafana Panel Plugin?
-Panels are the building blocks of Grafana.
-They allow you to visualize data in different ways.
-While Grafana has several types of panels already built-in, you can also build your own panel, to add support for other visualizations.

-For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/features/panels/panels/)

 ## Getting started
 1. Install dependencies